Client

 • 6-min read

-Collected baseline organic data was comprehensively analysed for circular economy projects that rural industries could implement mapping barriers and opportunities to progress sustainability and add value.
+The researchers went on to comprehensively analyse baseline organic data for circular economy projects that rural industries could implement mapping barriers and opportunities to progress sustainability and add value.
 Current regulations, permits and compliance requirements were scrutinised to understand the reasoning for their development, implementation implications and impacts, specifically for new organic waste circular economy opportunities.

 Research outputs